Anu-techy/Students-Performance-Analysis-using-MS-Excel/README.md

 7. Used VLOOKUP to access students data using admission number, class

+8. Used Pivot Tables or Charts for Visuals

 ### 🚀 **How to Use**

 Open Interactive_ReportCard.xlsx → Enter Admission Number → Auto-report generated.